portworx/px-docs/scheduler/kubernetes/snaps.md

 This document will show you how to take a snapshot of a volume using Portworx and use that snapshot as the volume for a new pod.
 It uses MySQL as an example.

+This feature is available in a future release of PX-Enterprise.
+Please reach out to support@portworx.com if you would like to have a private beta of this feature

 ## Managing snapshots through `kubectl`

 ### Taking periodic snapshots on a running POD